gabrielhochstatter/tfl-station-search/README.md

 The usual steps for something created with `create-react-app`:
 - Clone the repo
 - From the repo's directory run `npm install` then `npm start`

+An relatively recent version of this is also deployed here: https://guo2e.csb.app/ however this might be slightly out of date as this project was originally started on codesandbox and I've done a few small updates since then.